ds-modules/ENVECON-118-SP23/4_Lecture/README.md

-This folder contains all demonstration notebooks for lectures.
+This folder contains all demonstration notebooks from lectures.